moadams847/moadams847/README.md

-#### Software dev with primary focus on JavaScript and Python.
-Expert in HTML, CSS, Javascript, Python, SQL, Django and Flask.
-I am committed to becoming a valuable member of any team I am a part of, and I believe in the power of a united front.
+#### An economics graduate with strong analytical, programming and quantitative skills in analyzing data.
+Has good data storytelling and communication skills.
+Has extensive (in some cases) and intermediate understanding of Python, R, PowerBI, SQL, AWS, Microsoft office suite and typical research skills.
 - 👋 Hi, I’m @moadams847

 - 👀 I’m interested in JavaScript, Python and Firebase